 The government introduced many programs to encourage migration from Britain to increase Australia’s white population and the available workforce.
 The schemes were fuelled by the ‘populate or perish’ government mindset, and included the famous the Ten Pound Pom program that operated after the Second World War.

 In the late 1940s, it became obvious that British migration was not providing the desired numbers, and that strict adherence to the ‘white Australia’ policy was an impediment to population growth.

 After the Second World War, Arthur Calwell, the Chifley government’s immigration minister, began to relax the policy to allow refugees from continental Europe to come to Australia.
 This included the ‘beautiful Balts’ whose image perfectly fitted the White Australia ideal, but also migrants from other backgrounds in regulated numbers.

-This was the first of a number of steps that gradually eroded the policy until its basic dismantling by the Holt government in 1966 and its complete elimination by the Whitlam government in the 1970s with the introduction of policies like the Racial Discrimination Act in 1975.
+This was the first of a number of steps that gradually eroded the policy until its basic dismantling by the Holt government in 1966.
+The Whitlam government completely eliminated it in the 1970s with the introduction of policies like the Racial Discrimination Act 1975.